Sunday, September 24, 2023

 Image courtesy Molecule

-3. Molecule Mattresses
+Molecule

-Sustainable Bedding
+Sustainable bedding

 Bedding is just as important as the mattress — possibly even more so as it makes direct contact with our skin.
-From organic cotton to bamboo and other natural materials, there are some deliciously luxe bedding options that are much better for your health without harming the planet.
+From organic cotton to bamboo and other natural materials, there are some super luxe bedding options that are much better for your health without harming the planet.

-4. Coyuchi
+Coyuchi

 This brand is dedicated to offering the best in organic home goods ranging from bedding to bath and even kitchen items.
 Coyuchi also offers subscription options that allow consumers to essentially “rent” the items on a monthly payment plan.
 Once you are in need of new items you send them back and they are upcycled or recycled!

-5. Boll and Branch
+Boll and Branch

-This company started with a dedication to making the best organic cotton sheets.
+Boll and Branch started with a dedication to making the best organic cotton sheets.
 It partners with artisans in India to create high-quality pieces that are good for people and the environment.
 Look for the organic cotton down-alternative comforter.
 (Read about the issues with down here.)

 sustainable homewares

-6. Ettitude
+Ettitude

 The first thing you need to know bout bamboo is not all bamboo bedding is made the same — or sustainably.
 But Ettitude uses a non-toxic solvent that produces a non-hazardous effluent.
 The textile is created using a closed-loop system that recycles 98 percent of all the water used during processing.
 The result is a dreamy material that will make you feel like you’re really in the soft fluffy clouds of your dreams.